rydmike/flex_color_picker/README.md

 ),
 ```

-Creating a round color pick item and a separate indicator for the selected color.
+This setup results in a round color pick items and a separate indicator for the selected color:

 ![ColorPicker round with indicator](/resources/ColorPicker02.png)

 ## ColorPicker - As a dialog

 A common use case for a color picker is to show a color selection widget and allow the user to choose a new color in a dialog or cancel the color selection.
-The ColorPicker comes with a built in dialog that can be used for this.
-Alternatively you can just use the ColorPicker Widget to build you own dialog based on it.
+The `ColorPicker` comes with a built in dialog that can be used for this.
+Alternatively you can just use the `ColorPicker` Widget to build you own dialog based on it.

-For the dialog example we will show a few more of the built in picker options and also add some custom colors to the Custom colors section of the ColorPicker.
+For the dialog example we will show a few more of the built in picker options and also add some custom colors to the **Custom** colors section of the `ColorPicker`.

-First we define some custom colors, and from the single color we create primary and accent color swatches, that we add to ColorSwatch Map that we map to a custom name for the swatch.
+First we define some custom colors and from the single color definitions we create primary and accent color swatches by using `ColorTools.createPrimaryColor` or alternatively `ColorTools.createAccentColor` for an accent color swatch of the color.
+We then add these color swatches to a `ColorSwatch` Map, that we map to custom names for the color swatches.

 ```dart
   // Define some custom colors.